Whitby Men’s Slo-Pitch League

 any other reason the game will be rescheduled.

-team is allowed a maximum of one default game (less than 24 hours notice) with no
+allowed a maximum of one default game (less than 24 hours notice) with no financial penalty.

-financial penalty.
-Subsequent default games will cost the defaulting team
+Subsequent default games will cost the defaulting team $40 per default,

 money must be paid prior to the playoffs; otherwise the team will not be permitted to play

-Details will be provided when the penalty payment is due and
+provided when the penalty payment is due and payment method.

 - Offensive